STMicroelectronics/BlueSTSDK_iOS/Readme.md

 ###[Manager](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/interface_blue_s_t_s_d_k_manager.html)
 This is a singleton class that starts/stops the discovery process and stores the retrieved nodes.
-Before starting the scanning process it is also possible to define a new deviceId and to register/add new features to already defined devices
+Before starting the scanning process, it is also possible to define a new deviceId and to register/add new features to already-defined devices

 The Manager will notify a node discovery through the [<code>BlueSTSDKManagerDelegate</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/com/html/protocol_blue_s_t_s_d_k_manager_delegate-p.html) delegate.
 Note that each callback is performed asynchronously by a background thread.